Skip navigation menu

 All of all the policies and positions I support positively effect affordability.
 I encourage you to read them by continuing through this page.
 If you have any other questions or notice any omissions, please do not hesitate to reach out to our campaign at the "contact" tab above.

 It is simple: Elections should not be bought.
 They should be earned.
 The ability for PACs and other bad faith entities to pump unlimited amounts of money into campaigns must end.
-We must push for our elections to have a higher sense of integrity.
+We must push for our elections to have a higher sense of integrity by ending Citizens United.

-Once elected, whether at the federal, state, or local levels, officials should not be holding stock in any capacity.
+Once elected, whether at the federal, state, or local levels, officials should not be holding or trading stock in any capacity.
 This goes for their families as well.

 We must expect a higher standard of accountability from our elected officials.
 I am here to meet that standard.